pl2599/Image-Classification-Otters/README.md

 # Image Classification - Otters

 A Convoluted Neural Network that classifies images as a Sea Otter or River Otter.
-The [Web App](https://otter-classifier-255602.appspot.com/) of the trained model is deployed using Google Cloud Platform.

 <p align = 'center'>
     <img src="figs/seaOtter.jpg" width = '360'>